apache/spark/IMAGES.rst

 Pulling the Latest Images
 -------------------------

-Sometimes the image needs to be refreshed from the registry in DockerHub - because you have an outdated version.
-You can do it via the ``--force-pull-images`` flag to force pulling the latest images from the DockerHub.
+Sometimes the image needs to be refreshed from the GitHub Container Registry - because you have an outdated version.
+You can do it via the ``--force-pull-images`` flag to force pulling the latest images.

 For production image: